-Employees/officials cited for any driving-related offense at any time while holding a CPS position with driving requirements, must immediately inform their department/unit Director and Fleet Management of such offense.
+Employees/officials cited for any driving-related offense at any time while holding a CPS position with driving requirements, must immediately inform their department/unit Director and Fleet Management of such offense through the incident reporting form.
 Fleet Management will determine if an employee/official is ineligible to continue driving due to a driving-related offense.
 If the employee/official is deemed ineligible, the CPS vehicle and other items associated with the vehicle must be immediately returned to Fleet Management.

 When an employee/official with driving privileges terminates their employment or transfers to another position, the CPS vehicle, vehicle keys, gas card and other items associated with the vehicle must be immediately turned over to Fleet Management.

-Drivers must meet all requirements set forth in section 2.4 (a) of this Policy.
+Drivers must meet all requirements set forth in Section II.D.1 of this Policy.
 Driver ineligibility prohibits an employee/official from operating a CPS vehicle.

 - The Board President,

 - The Chief Executive Officer,

 CPS employees with justification for the need of a CPS vehicle as described in Section 2.5 below (e.g. individuals who must respond to emergency situations on a 24-hour basis).